techidaily/site-location-social/source/_posts/in-2024-set-your-preferred-job-location-on-linkedin-app-of-your-xiaomi-14-ultra-drfone-by-drfone-virtual-android.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2075462/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+Step 3: Move Bitmoji

+Now, you’re all set to fake location for Snapchat map.
+For this, simply hit on the “Debug” menu and then opt for “Simulate Location” from the drop-down window.
+Lastly, select the location from the list as per your preference and you’re done.

 ## Part 5.
 How to fake Snapchat location on Android